-- o Do not use the classification in the T category to infer the tumor size. - Code the size of the primary tumor, not the size of the polyp, ulcer, cyst, or distant metastasis.
-Tumor size may differ from the size of the specimen. - However, if the tumor is described as a "cystic mass", and only the size of the entire mass is given, code the size of the entire mass, since the cysts are part of the tumor itself. - Code the size of the largest focus when there is microinvasion. - o Code 990 when there is microinvasion and no size stated. - Record the size as stated for purely in-situ lesions. - Disregard microscopic residual or positive margins when coding tumor size. - Code the size of the largest invasive tumor, or the largest in-situ tumor if all tumors are in-situ, when the tumor is multi-focal or multiple tumors are reported as a single primary. - Record tumor size only in millimeters (mm).
+- 1. Do not infer the tumor size from the T category - 2.
+If neoadjuvant therapy has been administered, do not record the pathologic tumor size from surgery.
+See further instructions under code 000 and 999. - Tumor size noted in a resection operative report is a clinical tumor size, not a pathologic tumor size. - Tumor size is the largest dimension of the tumor, not necessarily the depth or thickness of the tumor. - Record the largest dimension or diameter of tumor, whether it is from an excisional biopsy specimen or the complete resection of the primary tumor. - Code the size of the primary tumor, not the size of the polyp, ulcer, cyst, or distant metastasis.
+Tumor size may differ from the size of the specimen. - However, if the tumor is described as a "cystic mass," and only the size of the entire mass is given, code the size of the entire mass, since the cysts are part of the tumor itself. - Code the size of the largest focus when there is microinvasion. - Code 990 when there is microinvasion and no size stated. - Record the size as stated for purely in-situ lesions. - Disregard microscopic residual or positive margins when coding tumor size. - Code the size of the largest invasive tumor, or the largest in-situ tumor if all tumors are in-situ, when the tumor is multi-focal or multiple tumors are reported as a single primary. - Record tumor size only in millimeters (mm).
 Convert to millimeters when the size of tumor is measured in centimeters. - Record the size stated when tumor is described as "at least" a certain size. - Record 004 for a tumor size of at least 4mm. - Record the higher tumor size when stated as a range.